EventStore/EventStore/docs/installation.md

 ### Install from Chocolatey

-EventStoreDB has [Chocolatey packages](https://chocolatey.org/packages/eventstore-oss) available that you can install with the following command in an elevated terminal:
+EventStoreDB has [Chocolatey packages](https://chocolatey.org/packages/eventstore-oss) available that you can install with the following command with administrator permissions.

 ```powershell:no-line-numbers
 choco install eventstore-oss